dewinterjack/journey/makers/week-3.md

 _8/10 _

 Today didn't start so well, I was exhausted after doing the project for Google so I didn't get in until 12:30.

+I have done HTML in the past so it wasn't difficult to get up to speed.